How to Choose the Best Proxy Location for Your Use Case

 Cross-reference multiple geolocation services.
 Check your proxy IP against MaxMind, IP2Location, ipinfo.io, and DB-IP.
 If three out of four agree on the location, you have reasonable confidence.
 If they disagree, the IP's geolocation is ambiguous and may not produce consistent targeting results across different websites.

 Validate against your actual target site.
-The geolocation database your target site uses is the only one that ultimately matters.
-If you're monitoring Google search results, search for a hyper-local term (like a city-specific restaurant or landmark) and verify the results match the expected location.
+The geolocation database your target site uses is the only one that matters.
+If you're monitoring Google search results, search for a hyper-local term (like a city-specific restaurant or landmark) and confirm the results match the expected location.
 For e-commerce, check that currency and shipping options match the target country.

 Build location validation into your proxy rotation logic.
 Before assigning an IP to a location-sensitive task, programmatically verify its geolocation matches your requirement.